MasonProtter/SumTypes.jl/README.md

 If you overload `Base.show` directly inside a package, you might get annoying method deletion warnings during pre-compilation.

 </details>

+## Alternative syntax

+See also https://github.com/Tortar/StructSumTypes.jl for an alternative syntax for defining sum types, and some other niceties.

 ## Performance